mudith2497/VU_FALL22_IOT_CLASS/RPI_BOOT_WIFI_tutorial/RPI_OS_Setup.md

-Select OK for the above step.
+Select YES for the above step.